deltaquebec/sentiment_paradise_lost/README.md

     plt.show()
 ```

 Indeed, Milton is again fairly consistent, and has a relatively high inventory of lexical items.
-The normalized data show that Milton's choice of lexical content is consistent across books of the poem.
+The range of scores is [0, 1]; higher scores indicate higher lexical density.
+The average across all books is 0.51 (SD = 0.03) with (min,max) = (0.45,0.57), and the average across all books for the normalized data is 0.56 (SD = 0.02) with (min,max) = (0.53,0.59).
+Written forms of human communication in the English language typically have lexical densities above 0.40, while spoken forms tend to have lexical densities below 0.40 (Castello 2008).
+In a survey of historical texts by Michael Stubbs (1996), the typical lexical density of fictional literature ranged between 0.40 and 0.54, while non-fiction ranged between 0.40 and 0.65.

 <p align="center">
 <img src="/assets/vis_data_dens.png" alt="data_dens">